-public works is a not-for-profit critical design practice set up in 2004 that occupies the terrain in-between architecture, art, performance and activism.
+public works is a not-for-profit critical design practice set up in 2004 that occupies the terrain in-between architecture, art and performance.

 public works’ projects are interested in what constitutes civic in the city and how to re-design structures that restrict it.
 The work gives space to and facilitates civic practices which promote direct involvement and collective action in order to transform and re-appropriate contemporary public life.